 How Can Artificial Intelligence Kill Our Writing Skills?

 You know that widely popular game “Kiss, marry, kill?”.
-Okay, let me remind you really quick.
+Okay, let me remind you really quickly.
 You’re given three people and those three options that you need to sort out in a way, so you determine what to do to those people.
-That’s practically what’s happening with the artificial intelligence nowadays, except we have no idea what the final choice will be, where humanity will end up and, more importantly, what will happen to our writing skills.
+That’s practically what’s happening with artificial intelligence nowadays, except we have no idea what the final choice will be, where humanity will end up, and, more importantly, what will happen to our writing skills.
 Why is it important?

 A very good question, my friend!
 AI is already better than us in so many fields and processes.
 It develops the software, calculates the odds of pretty much everything in this world, and outsmarts people at table games.
-And now, it seems that it’s willing to take away from us the last thing that’ left and it is creativity.
-People have been known to be the masters of intricate sentences’ design and fantastic out-of-this-world plots since the dawn of times.
-This unique feature or even a talent have made us feel very special.
+And now, it seems that it’s willing to take away from us the last thing that’s left and it is creativity.
+People have been known to be the masters of intricate sentences design and fantastic out-of-this-world plots since the dawn of time.
+This unique feature or even talent has made us feel very special.
 This is a peculiar silver lining we have been holding on to.

 The Journalists Will Be the First to Go Down

-The year of 2017 was marked by a very special, significant, yet scary and frustrating event in the world of journalism.
-A research team at the Peking University created a robot who is able to fulfill reporter’s duties.
+The year 2017 was marked by a very special, significant, yet scary and frustrating event in the world of journalism.
+A research team at Peking University created a robot that is able to fulfill reporters’ duties.
 This astonishing artificial intelligence representative wrote a 300-characters article in one second!
 Do colleges even need to teach professional journalists anymore?
 None of them will ever be able to compete with that speed.

 An Award-Winning Novelist